-At GS, nontraditional students include students who, for personal or professional reasons, have interrupted their educations for at least a year or more, have never attended college before or can only attend part-time, and are enrolled in the International Dual Degree Programs, such as the Joint Program with the Jewish Theological Seminary, the Joint Bachelor's Degree Program with City University of Hong Kong, or the Dual BA Program with Sciences Po.
+At GS, nontraditional students include students who, for personal or professional reasons, have interrupted their educations for at least a year or more, have never attended college before or can only attend part-time, and are enrolled in the International Dual Degree Programs, such as the Joint Program with the Jewish Theological Seminary, the Joint Bachelor's Degree Program with City University of Hong Kong, the Dual BA Program with Sciences Po, the Dual BA Program with Trinity College Dublin, or the Dual Degree Program with Tel Aviv University.
 GS students are fully integrated into the academic and campus community at Columbia, taking the same courses, with the same professors, as all other students in Columbia’s undergraduate colleges.

 Note: The following enrollment statistics are based on 2019-2020 official reporting.

 - More than 2,600 undergraduate students

 - 27% of American students are Asian American, African American, Hispanic/Latino, or Native American

 - 21% international students (non-U.S. citizen or permanent resident)

 Note: The following tuition and financial aid statistics are effective for the 2022-2023 academic year.

 - $2,014 per point; for more information see Tuition and Fees

 - $27,860 estimated living and personal expenses, including room and board, books, commuting costs, and miscellaneous expenses